HCornick/Pandas_homework/README.md

 # Pandas_homework

-Final report should includes each of the following:
+Final report includes each of the following:

 ### Player Count